websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-79.md

 1. Re-index all search and spell check indexes.

-1. Verify that Search Tuning entries have been carried over
+1. Verify that Search Tuning entries have been carried over.

 **Known Issue:** See [LPS-103938](https://issues.liferay.com/browse/LPS-103938).
 The Liferay Connector to Elasticsearch 7 throws an exception in the log when the LPKG file is deployed.
 There are no known functional impacts.
 If unexpected errors occur, re-start the @product@ server.